-We also believe that every human is blessed with a talented mind, has been designed for a purpose and that we are there to guide them on their journey to actualize their calling.
-We use methods to awaken and evidence "how" we are to live and the hope that ensues.
+We also believe that every human is blessed with a talented mind, has been designed for a purpose and that we are there to guide them on their journey to actualize their calling (Jeremiah 29:11).
+We use methods to awaken and evidence "how" we are to live and manifest the hope that ensues.
 It is a process of self-reflection, leading to self-clarity and transformation, to becoming the person we were intended us to become, to reshape our distorted lens, and to witness how change emerges from the inside out.

-In this way, we may leave our mark and impact others in "what" we do.
-There is a higher power that reveals that we are to be used as an instrument, and to fulfill greater things than we could ever imagine.
-This is what we are being called to do: to become vessels to do His work on earth (1 Peter 4:10-11).
-If you can "live into" this belief, then we are walking with this power as it is working within us from the inside out and transforming us where we may radiate its (Imago Dei).
+In this way, you may leave our mark and impact others in "what" you do.
+There is a higher power that reveals that you are to be used as an instrument to pursue your calling and to fulfill greater things than you could ever imagine.
+This is what you are being called to do: to become vessels to do His work on earth (1 Peter 4:10-11).
+If you can "live into" this belief, then trust compels you to walk with this power as it is working within you from the inside out, transforming, and radiating its presence (Imago Dei) in all that you do.
 In this endeavor, you discover hope and authentic joy.
 Our Spiritual Counseling Process